-Get Your Health Back in 2016 : 4 Steps to regaining your fitness
+Get Your Health Back in 2016 : 4 Simple Steps

 So maybe the last year didn’t go quite how you pictured it, you were supposed to finally lose those last couple of pounds from that pregnancy 2 years ago or maybe from that injury you took last year.
 Or maybe you’ve always had that extra weight and wanted to know what it would feel like without it.
 Maybe you were already in the best shape of your life and somehow things got crazy and life got in the way.
 Now you’re looking in the mirror at someone you’ve always dreaded you would look like.